silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Any character with a special meaning in a regex or Unicode Set needs to be escaped.
 For example, a hyphen is used to represent a range (e.g. "a-z" in a Unicode Set represents every character from a to z) and therefore needs to be escaped to simply represent itself.

 Additionally, handful of characters require the whole character to be replaced with an HTML character reference, such as the ampersand, which is indicated as `\&amp;`.
 Notice that the escaping backslash is still present.
-The other two commonly-used character references are `&lt` and `&gt`, aka 'less than' (<) and 'greater than' (>).
+The other two commonly-used character references are `&lt` and `&gt`, aka "less than" (<) and "greater than" (>).
 These do need to be written as their character references in an LDML file, but they do not need to be preceded by an escaping backslash like the ampersand.

 A third situation that uses escaping is Unicode codepoints.
 If, for whatever reason, it is preferable to reference a character by its Unicode codepoint instead of by typing the actual character, it is written as `\uXXXX`, where 'X' indicates one of the characters in the 4-digit hex code.
 If the hex code is less than 4 digits long, zeros (0) should be used at the beginning to fill the remaining spaces.
 If the hex code is longer than 4 digits, it should instead be written as `\UXXXXXXXX`, with 8 total digits, once again with zeros filling in any empty spaces.
-While the initial 'u' after the backslash is case-sensitive, the characters of the hex code itself are not; `\u00E1` and `\u00e1` are the same.
+While the initial "u" after the backslash is case-sensitive, the characters of the hex code itself are not; `\u00E1` and `\u00e1` are the same.

-For example, 'A' has the unicode codepoint 'U+41', aka 'U+0041'.
+For example, "A" has the unicode codepoint "U+41", aka "U+0041".
 Therefore, the codepoint would be written as `\u0041`.
-Similarly, the Miao letter '𖼃' has the unicode codepoint 'U+16F03', so it would be written as `\U00016F03`.
+Similarly, the Miao letter "𖼃" has the unicode codepoint "U+16F03", so it would be written as `\U00016F03`.

 This is most commonly used when the character will not display nicely when displayed in a coding environment, such as combining diacritics or invisible characters.
 It's also sometimes used when working on non-latin scripts, when the person working on the file doesn't have easy access to a keyboard that types the characters and doesn't want to copy-paste for the entire list.
 The latter use-case isn't necessarily recommended, but it technically works the same either way.